I‘m a personal trainer, or I was a personal trainer.

 I don’t know at what point I started to classify myself as a writer or when I told people that I was both a personal trainer and author.
 I accepted the term grudgingly having the utmost respect for the writing profession.
-I’m angry when somebody does sissy squats on the smith machine and tells me that they squatted, so calling myself an author because I self-publish some stuff on the internet seemed like the sissy squats of the writing world.
+Calling yourself a writer because you self-publish some stuff on the Internet is akin to doing sissy squats on the smith machine and saying that you trained.
 But as I wrote more and started to get paid for my writing, I accepted the term grudgingly, though I still hesitate when telling people what I do.

-Murakami eloquently, as he often does, compared his two passions of running (he has run 50+ marathons) and writing.
+Murakami eloquently compared his two passions of running (he has run 50+ marathons) and writing.
 The two feed off of each other because the disciplines are similar, not in the actions performed but the mindset of the person performing them.

 Some of the following ideas started with Murakami and others are ones that I believe are originally mine.
 I think a lot about training, or in particular, why the hell I put myself through DOMS.